ZJOttaviani/ZJOttaviani/README.md

 My name is *Zoe* and I'm having a bit of a play in **GitHub**.

+For information about what I do, please see my [LinkedIn profile](https://www.linkedin.com/in/zoe-joanne-green-mcil-cl-0828a996/).

 #### Hobbies

 I love to run in parks like the one below.